New Major Requirements- Available for 20s,21s,&22s. Required for 23s and higher

 The Anthropology Major consists of ten courses, to be selected as follows:

-- Any five additional courses from the department's offerings.
+- Any five additional courses (six if introductory courses from different subject areas are taken) from the department's offerings.

 Anthropology majors may choose to concentrate in a subfield of anthropology by taking at least four courses in: archaeology, biological anthropology, or cultural anthropology.
 As an example, a student interested in studying Archaeology might choose to take the following courses:

 ANTH 01 - Introduction to Anthropology